tmtsoftware/csw/docs/src/main/apps/cswadminserver.md

 ## Prerequisites

-The HTTP csw-admin-server needs to be part of csw-cluster so that it can resolve components for which log level needs to be fetched/changed.
-A required check before starting csw-admin-server app is to ensure the csw-cluster is setup and location sever are available.
+A required check before starting csw-admin-server app is to ensure the csw-cluster is setup and location sever is available so that using HTTP location client, it can resolve components for which log level needs to be fetched/changed..
 Kindly refer to @ref:[CSW Location Server](../apps/cswlocationserver.md) for more information about location server setup.

 ## Command line parameter options

 * **`--port`** is an optional parameter.
 When specified the HTTP server will start on this port.
 Default is 7878.
+* **`--locationHost`** is an optional parameter.
+Indicates the host address of machine where location server is running.
+Default is localhost.
 * **`--help`** prints the help message.
 * **`--version`** prints the version of the application.